This cinnamon roll recipe produces perfectly light and fluffy cinnamon rolls every time! So simple to make, this is a family favorite recipe!

 - ½ tablespoon vanilla

-- Mix together brown sugar and cinnamon and sprinkle generously all over buttered dough.
+- Stir together the brown sugar and cinnamon and sprinkle generously all over the buttered dough.

-- Roll dough beginning at the long edge until a log of dough has been formed.
+- Tightly roll the dough, beginning at the long edge, until a log of dough has been formed.

-- Place onto a lightly buttered sheet pan.
+- Cut the dough into ¾-inch to 1-inch slices and place onto a lightly buttered sheet pan.

 - Allow rolls to rise for 30 minutes on sheet pan.

-- Place rolls into oven and allow to cook until lightly browned and not doughy.
-This varies for each oven, but about 15-20 minutes.
+- Place rolls into oven and allow to cook until lightly browned and cooked through, but not overcooked, about 15-20 minutes.

-- Remove from the oven and allow to cool for about five minutes.
+- Remove cinnamon rolls from the oven and allow to cool slightly.